ravehlab/tempo/README.md

 # tempo
 The TEMPO (Temporally-multiscale prediction) integrator for accelerating molecular simulations

 Below is a summary of the main packages needed.
-Please take a look at the requirements or environment files for a more detailed list of dependencies (including version numbers).
+Please take a look at the requirements or environment files for a more detailed list of requirements.txt (including version numbers).

 conda create --name py39 "python=3.9" --channel conda-forge